 If you want only specific users to be disconnected, provide a string or Python list of strings of the connection IDs for those user connections.
 These IDs are returned from the ListUsers function.

 Batch reconcile versions and post changes

-The Reconcile Versions tool can be used to reconcile and post all versions in an enterprise geodatabase.
+You can use the Reconcile Versions tool to reconcile and post all versions in an enterprise geodatabase.
 This tool provides options to reconcile all versions in the geodatabase to a target version (ALL_VERSIONS) or just versions that are blocking the target version from compressing (BLOCKING_VERSIONS).
 This tool is a means to achieve an effective compression, as it allows multiple versions to be reconciled and posted at once in an appropriate order.
 In this example, the tool is being run as the geodatabase administrator.
 Connecting as the geodatabase administrator provides the ability to reconcile and post all versions in the geodatabase, even private or protected versions owned by other users.

 Compress the geodatabase

 After reconciling and posting changes, it is important to compress the geodatabase to remove any redundant information and move edits into the business tables.

 # Run the compress tool. arcpy.Compress_management('C:\\Projects\\MyProject\\admin.sde')

 Now that you have finished reconciling and posting versions and compressed the geodatabase, you can allow users to connect.

 # Allow new connections to the database. arcpy.AcceptConnections('C:\\Projects\\MyProject\\admin.sde', True)

 Rebuild indexes and update statistics